 6. Measure and Optimize the Succession Management Plan

-When there are no metrics to track, the succession strategy becomes a guesswork.
-To ensure this doesn’t happen, oragnizations must use Key Performance Indicators (KPIs) to monitor the plan's effectiveness and consistently optimize it whenever required.
+Without metrics, succession management becomes guesswork.
+Track readiness tiers, bench strength, internal fill rate, and time-to-fill for critical roles, then review them quarterly with business leaders.
+To ensure this doesn’t happen, organizations must use Key Performance Indicators (KPIs) to monitor the plan's effectiveness and consistently optimize it whenever required.

 Some of the KPIs to track include: